-In fact, this is a major theme that runs throughout the word of God as we are told that the Creator makes it clear that it is His name that must be exalted in all the earth through His people.
+In fact, this is a major theme that is weaved throughout the entire word of God as we are told that the Creator makes it clear that it is His name that must be exalted in all the earth through His people.

-But going back even further than the creation of man on the sixth day, one could say that God's very name is on every atom of the universe as it bears His name and decree to be a product of His power, majesty and wisdom, with the express purpose of declaring His glory and this is seen in the very first verse of the word of God.
+But going back even further than the creation of man on the sixth day, one could say that God's very name is on every atom of the universe as it bears His name and decree to be an image or product of His power, majesty and wisdom, with the express purpose of declaring His glory and this is seen in the very first verse of the word of God.